micans/mcl/README.md

 A lot (too much) of information and documentation is available at [micans.org](http://micans.org/mcl) .

+## RCL, fast multi-resolution consensus clustering
+RCL, (f)or Restricted Contingency Linkage, is a fast and *parameterless* method for integrating multiple flat clusterings at different levels of resolutions.
+There is no requirement on these clusterings; they can be made by any method or combination of methods, for example by Leiden with different resolution parameters, or by MCL with different inflation values.
+The implementation provided here in [the RCL directory](rcl) just requires the input to be in the native mcl matrix format.

 ## MCL-edge
 This is the name I use sometimes to refer to the collection of sibling programs to MCL for network and matrix loading, filtering and subsetting,